cloudmesh/classes/docs/source/lesson/doc/latex.rst

   instead use , and the word and

 * If you need to use _ it is \_ but if you use urls leave tham as is

+* We do recommend that you use sharelatex and jabref for writing papers.
+This is the easiest solution and beats in many cases MSWord as you can focus on writing and not on formating.